itthinx/decent-comments/readme.txt

 - and more to come ... got suggestions?

 __Feedback__ is welcome!
-If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Decent Comments plugin page](http://www.itthinx.com/plugins/decent-comments).
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Decent Comments plugin page](https://www.itthinx.com/plugins/decent-comments).

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

-[Follow me on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.
+Follow [@itthinx](https://twitter.com/itthinx) for updates on this and other plugins.

 __Translations__

-* Catalan translation provided by [Ibidem Group](http://www.ibidemgroup.com)
+* Catalan translation provided by [Ibidem Group](https://www.ibidemgroup.com)
-* Chinese translation provided by Francesco from [in Cina](http://www.in-cina.com)
+* Chinese translation provided by Francesco from [in Cina](https://www.in-cina.com)
-* French translation provided by Thomas Mur from [Creapage.net](http://www.creapage.net)
+* French translation provided by Thomas Mur from [Creapage.net](https://www.creapage.net)
-* German translation provided by the author [itthinx](http://www.itthinx.com)
+* German translation provided by the author [itthinx](https://www.itthinx.com)
-* Italian translation provided by Francesco from [in Cina](http://www.in-cina.com)
+* Italian translation provided by Francesco from [in Cina](https://www.in-cina.com)
-* Lithuanian translation provided by Vincent G from [Host1Free](http://www.Host1Free.com)
+* Lithuanian translation provided by Vincent G from [Host1Free](https://www.Host1Free.com)
-* Portuguese translation provided by [TopCasinoWagering](http://wordpress.org/support/profile/topcasinowagering)
+* Portuguese translation provided by [TopCasinoWagering](https://wordpress.org/support/profile/topcasinowagering)
-* Russion translation provided by [Igor](http://arahis.com)
+* Russion translation provided by [Igor](https://arahis.com)
-* Spanish translation provided by [itthinx](http://www.itthinx.com) and [Ibidem Translations](http://www.ibidem-translations.com)
+* Spanish translation provided by [itthinx](https://www.itthinx.com) and [Ibidem Translations](https://www.ibidem-translations.com)

 Many thanks!